Skip to main content

 • Contact

 Most apparel manufacturing is done abroad, which leads to lengthy supply chains.
 This supply chain issue poses a significant risk, as seen when the U.S. struggled to scale up production of PPE.
-This project team will leverage results from a previously funded ARM project to expand upon it by delivering a modular work-cell that can be configured to perform end to end automated assembly of PPE, such as isolation gowns.
+This project team will leverage results from a previously funded ARM project to expand upon it by delivering a modular work-cell that can be configured to perform end to end automated assembly of PPE, such as isolation gowns, with the end-goal of easily replicable robotic clothing manufacturing

 Spur automated solutions in robotic sewing, specifically to more quickly and safely manufacture personal protective equipment (PPE).